HAJMOUSA/brave-text-fragment-linker/README.md

 - On PDFs, use the **right-click context menu**.
 The toolbar button may not have access to the PDF viewer’s selection.
 - The extension detects Chromium’s PDF viewer and builds the link using the original PDF URL plus `#:~:text=`.
+- Clipboard copying is handled via an **offscreen document** so it works reliably even inside the PDF viewer.

+### Testing and tips

+- Reload the extension from `brave://extensions` → "Reload".
+- Open your PDF, highlight a short phrase (5–10 words), then right-click → **Generate link**.
+- The copied URL for PDFs uses `#search=` (not `#:~:text=`).
+Paste into a new tab to verify search highlighting.
+- If a phrase doesn’t highlight, try a simpler segment: PDFs can contain hidden or non-breaking spaces and hyphenations.
+The extension normalizes whitespace, but exact text may still differ.

 ---